 - Bart unwittingly bankrupts the studio that produces Itchy and Scratchy (The Day the Violence Died)

-Another major theme in the show is Lisa’s intelligence being undermined often while she also tries to impress people:
+Another major theme in the show is the intelligence of Lisa (the heart of the show and representative of liberalism) being undermined while she also tries to impress people:

 - the importance of jazz as an art to express one’s emotions is manifested in Lisa’s saxophone playing (Moaning Lisa)